nusinnaki/lager_projekt/README.md

 db/Lager_live.db
 ```

-The database is automatically initialized at startup if it does not exist.
+If the database file does not exist, the application initializes the schema automatically.

 ---